cmu-sei/GHOSTS/README.md

 ---

 ## License

-[DISTRIBUTION STATEMENT A] Approved for public release and unlimited distribution.
+[DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.
 Copyright 2017 Carnegie Mellon University.
-See LICENSE.md for terms.
+All Rights Reserved.
+See LICENSE.md file for terms.